discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 This step is a bit special, as it will wrap any other steps defined in its block inside a SQL transaction.

+### `options`

+This step is another special one, as it’s similar to a contract (without the validations part), but for options your service can take.
+This is useful if you need to change your service behavior depending on certain conditions.
+Also, that step can’t fail.

 ### Steps arguments

 Each step is called with the service context.
 To access a value in it, just provide its key as a keyword argument.